AEGN

 About us

-We are a national network of philanthropists, united by our vision for a future where our climate is stable, and people and nature thrive.
+We are a vibrant community of ambitious, likeminded changemakers, united by our vision for a future where people and ecosystems live in harmony.

 In 2008, a small group of Australian philanthropists founded the Australian Environmental Grantmakers Network (AEGN) to create a safe, trusted space to share environmental funding opportunities, insights and experiences.